-If a team has 10 to 14 players in the batting lineup, then two LR player is sufficient.--> The ideal lineup!
+If a team has 11 to 12 players in the batting lineup, then two LR player is sufficient. --> The ideal lineup!

-If a team has 10 to 14 players batting and only one LR player then an out is taken at the end of the batting order.

-If a team has 10 to 14 players batting and no LR then two team outs are take at the end of the batting order.
+If a team has 11 players batting and only one LR player then an out is taken at the end of the batting order.
+If a team has 11 players batting and no LR players then TWO outs are taken at the end of the batting order.
+If a team has 10 players batting then an automatic out is taken at the end of the lineup even if enough LRsIf a team has only 9 players, then two outs are taken at the end even with two LRs

-Less than 10 players in the field and batting, the team must still have two LR to avoid taking an out.

-If the required 'LR' players are not present at the start of the game, one or two LR players can be added during the game to avoid taking the required outs.
+NOTE: If the required 'LR' players are not present at the start of the game, one or two LR players can be added during the game to avoid taking the required outs.
 They would bat at the end of the batting lineup.
 Team outs taken due to lack of the proper number of 'LR' players happens only at the end of the batting lineup.
-This process will be continuous each time the end of the lineup is 'turned' to bat.
-(Refer to 'an out taken if an injury to a player occurs' in the regular softball city rules).
+This process will be continuous each time the end of the lineup is 'time' to bat.
+(Only one out needs to be taken if an injury to a player prevents them from batting and that player has not been subbed by another of the same or lower rating that is observing the game.
+Very important for the managers to confer with the umpire on this situation).